code-forward/code-forward.github.io/README.md

 **Schedule**

 * Class: Saturdays from 11:00am to 5:00pm
-* Office Hours: Wednesdays from 4:00pm to 7:00pm
+* Office Hours: Fridays from 4:00pm to 8:00pm

 ### Contact information